hamzaaouni/hamzaaouni/README.md

 - ⚡ I’m looking to collaborate with Fullstack Web and Mobile Development projects 👯
 - ⚡ Contributing to Open Source Projects is always been a goal for me 💡
 - ⚡ Fun fact I love Sports, especially basketball ♡
+- ⚡ The first computer "bug" was a literal moth.

 <p align="left"> <img
         src="https://komarev.com/ghpvc/?username=hamza-aouni&label=Profile%20views&color=658354&style=for-the-badge"